 On Wednesday July 18th, Tim Loughton, MP, took his Private Members Bill through the committee stage of its passing.
-ECP Chair, Martin Loat, has provided a personal statement on what happened and what our next steps are.
+ECP Chair, Martin Loat, has provided a statement on what happened and what our next steps are.

 Government commits to shorten its (unnecessary) research into civil partnerships.

 Minister responds to pressure following Supreme Court ruling.

 We’re making progress in our campaign to get the Government to change the law, following the Supreme Court ruling that it should (two different things !)

 Three weeks after the Supreme Court ruled that it’s illegal for the Government not to allow civil partnerships for all couples, the Government has made its first move.

 MP Tim Loughton’s private members bill that (among other things) seeks to allow civil partnerships for all, reached the “committee stage” in its passage through Parliament this week.
 In this meeting, Victoria Atkins, the Government minister responding, publicly stated for the first time that her boss, Penny Mordaunt, the Minister for Women and Equalities, has instructed that government research into demand for and attitudes into civil partnerships be concluded “by the end of this year”.

 This is an improvement on the ridiculous three-year process they had announced when Tim’s bill was last aired in Parliament.